2sic/app-gallery/readme.md

 1. Dropped BS3 support - if anybody needs this, we recommend V5
 1. Removed duplicate code, cleaned up everything
 1. Albums can now also show Masonry-style galleries inside

+### Version 7

+Just started (2021-08) and wish to convert to Fancybox4 which doesn't use jQuery